davidae/requests_counter/README.md

 ```
 I chose not to due to persistence of writing more, my solution already works fine with a goroutine (time/performance is not an issue) and a server/application isn't always "gracefully" shut down.

-#### Circular buffer and polling
-I also considered using a [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) slice with a size of 60 (one for each second) and utilizing `time.newTicker`.
-Having a buffer temporarily holding for holding all requests coming in and flushing in them into the circular buffer each second using `time.NewTicker(1 * time.Second)` for timing.
-This would remove need to validate if it was stale or not.
-I chose not to due to the flush being only each second (or less), which could cause it not to be 100% accuracy, and the constant polling.